Central American squirrel monkey: Reproduction

 The breeding season for the Central American squirrel monkey is in September.
 All females come into estrus at virtually the same time.
-A month or two before the breeding season begins, males become larger.
+A month or two before the breeding season begins, males become larger (seasonal sexual dimorphism).
 This is not due to extra muscle, but to altered water balance within the male's body.
 This is caused by the conversion of the male hormone testosterone into estrogen; thus the more testosterone a male produces, the more he grows in advance of the breeding season.
 Since males within a group have not been observed fighting over access to females during the breeding season, nor attempting to force females to copulate with them, it is believed that female choice determines which males get to breed with females.
 Females tend to prefer the males that expand the most in advance of breeding season.
 This may be because the most enlarged males are generally the oldest and the most effective at detecting predators, or it may be a case of runaway intersexual selection.

 Males sometimes leave their group for short periods of time during the breeding season in order to try to mate with females from neighboring groups.
 Females are receptive to males from other groups, although resident males attempt to repel the intruders.
 The gestation period is six months, and the infants are born within a single week during February and March.
 Typically, a single infant is born.

 Only 50% of infants survive more than six months, largely due to predation by birds.
 The infant remains dependent on its mother for about one year.
 Females give birth every 12 months, so the prior infant becomes independent at about the same time the new infant is born.
 Females become sexually mature at 2 1/2 years old, while males become sexually mature at between 4 and 5 years old.
 The females leave their natal group upon reaching sexual maturity, while males usually remain with their group for their entire lives.
 This is different from South American squirrel monkey species, where either males disperse from their natal group or both sexes disperse.
 Males of the same age tend to associate with each other in age cohorts.
 Upon reaching sexual maturity, an age cohort may choose to leave the group and attempt to oust the males from another group in order to attain increased reproductive opportunities.

 The lifespan of the Central American squirrel monkey in the wild is unknown, but captive specimens have been known to live more than 15 years.
 Other squirrel monkey species are known to be able to live more than 20 years.